bhanpuramufaddal/llm-assignment-master/README.md

 2. `yarn serve`

 ## Additional Notes
-1. Only pdf files are supported, if you upload a file other than a pdf, the UI will throw an error on the screen.
+1. Only pdf files are supported.
-2. The max file size supported is 10 MB, if a file is bigger than that, you get an error.
+2. The max file size supported is 10 MB.

-Currently, trhe pdf files and subsequently vectordb index does not persist be aoptween concurrent api calls, this needs to be fixed.
-In order to fix that, need to implweemnt sessions and aionl methods such as:
+Currently, the pdf files and subsequently vectordb index does not persist be aoptween concurrent api calls, this needs to be fixed.
+In order to fix that, we need to implweemnt sessions and additional methods such as:
 1. create_index
 2. upsert_file
 3. remove_index